jg00/proj-ts-express-integration-with-decorators-project-sg/README.md

-## Simple Express and Typescript Integration
+## Apply decorators to Express Routes using Typescript

-Simple Express app integrated with Typescript
+Apply decorators to Express Routes using Typescript.

-###### TS features added to work with Express
+###### Features of the project

-- Type annotations for Express arguments
+- Create and apply decorators to routes
-- Override type definition for body-parser middleware to replace body: any annotation
+- Decorators created for routes, middleware, and request body validation.

 ###### Other Modules